Wallisdown corridor improvements

 Landscaping works are ongoing in this area.

 The works from the Wallisdown roundabout to the University roundabout were completed in spring 2020.
 The scheme included new and improved bus layby facilities, a shared footway/cycleway, new and upgraded crossings as well as side road entry treatments to Alton Road and Talbot Drive.
 The final stage of the project involved full-depth reconstruction of the carriageway surface which was in a poor condition.

-The first phase of works along Wallisdown Road on its western end are nearing completion.
-The final two phases planned to commence in early 2022.
+The first phase of works along Wallisdown Road on its western end are nearing completion with the final two phases planned to commence early 2022.

 This has seen;

-- landscaping works will take place in the Autumn (best time for tree installation)
+- Landscaping works will take place in the Autumn, which is the best time for tree installation.